Tunku Osman

 Tunku Osman bin Tunku Mohd Jewa (24 November 1919 – 19 April 1994) was the first Malaysian Armed Forces Chief of Staff.
 He was a nephew of Tunku Abdul Rahman, Malaysia's first Prime Minister as well as a cousin of Sultan Abdul Halim, Tunku Abdul Malik, Tunku Annuar and Sultan Sallehuddin since their fathers and Tunku Abdul Rahman were brothers (paternal half siblings).
-General Tunku Osman was known for his strong principles and self-discipline as well as highly respected by the ranks and files of the army.
+General Tunku Osman was known for his strong principles and self-discipline as well as highly respected by the rank and file of the army.

 Background

 Tunku Osman received his early education at Hutchings School, Penang and later enrolled into the Sultan Abdul Hamid College (SAHC), Alor Star, Kedah.
 In March 1935, he furthered his studies at the Bristol Grammar School, England.
 There, he was taken care of and guided by Reginald James MacGregor.
 When the war broke in Europe, Tunku Osman showed his interest in joining the armed forces when Reginald James MacGregor's sons joined the Royal Air Force.